jdjoum/MoviesApp/README.md

+# Movie Mania
+##### By: Julian Justin-Djoum

 Movie Mania was designed to give its users a clean and simple way to keep track of all of their favorite movies in one place, with no ads.
 This app will help you keep track of your favorite movies and find all the important information like the actors, the director, the duration, the poster, and more about those movies.
-Please enjoy using this one-of-a-kind app brought to you by Julian-Justin Djoum!
+Please enjoy using this one-of-a-kind Android App brought to you by Julian-Justin Djoum!

 Available for FREE in the Google Play Store: